*This post may contain affiliate links for which I earn commissions.*

 When – Obviously giving dates will help place the photo in proper context.
 And people like to know when things happened.

 Why – Why did you choose this photo?
 Any special meaning to this photo?
-Did it evoke certain emotion out of you?
+Did it evoke certain emotions out of you?

 All this information will help tremendously in enriching your narrative story.